Ahmed Rashwan

 Ahmed Rashwan (احمد رشوان; born 1969) is an Egyptian film director, screenplay writer, and a film producer.
 His filmography includes a list of short, documentaries, and one long-feature film.
 Since his graduation from the Cairo Film Institute in 1994, he worked on promoting the Independent Cinema wave in Egypt, as an alternative path to overcome the sway of the mass marketed film production.

 Early life

-Rashwan was born October 23, 1969, in Alexandria, Egypt belonged to an Egyptian family, He Began his passion for cinema since childhood.
-Began his activities in cinema clubs since he was a student in high school, and then issued a film magazine with his friends from film enthusiasts in Alexandria.
+Rashwan was born October 23, 1969, in Alexandria, Egypt to an Egyptian family.
+His passion for cinema started in childhood, and he began his activities in cinema clubs as a student in high school, and then issued a film magazine with his friends from film enthusiasts in Alexandria.

 In 1987, he joined the Faculty of Law and graduated in 1990.
 He then moved to Cairo and studied Cinema in Cairo Film Institute and graduated in 1994.
 He made a short film called “Zamzam” as his graduation film project.